rm511130/PCF4CAS/manage-cluster.md

 -----------------------------------------------------

-## Let's consume CPU from a Cluster with namepaces: Development and Production
+## Noisy Neighbors using namepaces: Development and Production

 We are going to need three terminal sessions with kubectl access to our cluster `one`: